 Cross the footbridge over the River Ver into Frogmore and Park Street pits 2.
 Walk ahead to Branch Road, then right to Watling Street.
-At the river 3 turn right and, just before the bridge, turn right again onto the riverside path.
+At the river 3 turn right, just before the bridge, onto the riverside path.
 Retrace the path through the pits.
-Elook out for dragonflies and Great Crested Grebe.
-About 50 yards before the footbridge bear right onto a path up to the infill ridge and the site of Park Street Roman Villa.
+Look out for dragonflies and Great Crested Grebe.
+About 50 yards before the footbridge turn right onto a path up to the infill ridge and the site of Park Street Roman Villa.
 Turn left.
 Note how much higher the 'restored' land is in comparison with the river below.